AdityaSavara/PEUQSE/README.md

 # A Quick Introduction

-This quick introduction is best viewed on the homepage: https://github.com/AdityaSavara/CheKiPEUQ
+( If you don't see images in this quick introduction, then read online at: https://github.com/AdityaSavara/CheKiPEUQ )

 Why should you use CheKiPEUQ to get parameters from observed data?
 Because a few lines of code will give you realistic parameter estimates, possibly their uncertainties, and also some graphs.